By James Razko

 SET YOUR HOUSE IN PERFECT ORDER BEFORE YOU CRITICIZE THE WORLD

-In one sentence: Take extreme responsibility for yourself and do not blame the world.
+One sentence Summary, 12 Rules for Life: Rule 6: Take extreme responsibility for yourself and do not blame the world.

 The world is unfair, and everyone is suffering.
 However, to blame others will only make you bitter and unhappy.
 On the other hand, discovering the truth, that you are responsible for your condition, will set you free.